NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Oracle.md

 An oracle wields divine power, but not from a single divine being.
 This power could come from a potent concept or ideal, the attention of multiple divine entities whose areas of concern all touch on that subject, or a direct and dangerous conduit to raw divine power.
 This is the oracle's mystery, a source of divine magic not beholden to any deity.

 Choose the mystery that empowers your magic.
-Your mystery grants you special spells called revelation spells and might later grant you divine domain spells.
-It dictates the effects of your oracular curse, adds an additional cantrip to your repertoire, and gives you one or more trained skills.
-Drawing insight and power from the collective divine influences that fuel your magic also provides you with a special benefit.
+Your mystery grants you additional spells, and special focus spells called revelation spells.
+Your mystery also gives you a unique cursebound ability that lets you draw upon the divine, as well as dictating the effects of the oracular curse that falls upon you when you touch too much of this power.

 The following oracle mysteries are presented in this book.